-Small businesses and solo teams are common targets because attackers expect weaker defenses, less monitoring, and slower response.
-The good news: you do not need an enterprise security budget to reduce risk significantly.
-You need a handful of high-impact controls implemented consistently.
+Small businesses are targeted because attackers expect weaker defenses, less monitoring, and slower response.
+The good news is that you do not need an enterprise budget to reduce risk significantly.
+You need a handful of high-impact controls implemented consistently and tested under realistic conditions.

 1. Why Small Businesses Get Targeted